(01) Ain Capital: Bourg-en-Bresse.

 (76) Seine-Maritime Capital: Rouen.
 Parish and civil registrations up to 1912 and in some cases up to 1935.
 Promised soon are maps.
 Fingers crossed for passenger lists of ships sailing from Le Havre!

 (78) Yvelines and the old Seine et Oise Capital: Versailles.
-Online: ten-year indices, parish and civil registrations, military recruitment, censuses, land records, cahiers de doléances, community monographs (histories).
-A very nice site, but as of mid-2011, it does not work with Safari.
+Online: ten-year indices, parish and civil registrations to 1912, military recruitment lists, censuses, land records, cahiers de doléances, community monographs (histories), remarkable indices to 114 towns in the arrondissement of Versailles civil registrations covering the years from 1843 to 1912 .

 (79) Deux-Sèvres Capital: Niort.
 Online: parish and civil registers, land records and census records.
 Nice, clean site.
 NEW: military conscription registers are now online.